wazo-platform/wazo-doc/source/api_sdk/message_bus.rst

 call_resumed
 ------------

-This message is send when a call is resumed from hold
+This message is sent when a call is resumed from hold

 * routing key: calls.hold.deleted
 * event specific data:

-  * call_id: The asterisk channels call unique ID
+  * call_id: The asterisk channel unique ID

 Example: